makrai/notes/galassi1902-attention-overview.md

       dynamic visual control problems such as object tracking
     * adaptively process a sequence of regions or locations at high resolution and use a progressively lower resolution for further pixels
-* interpretation, Besides offering a performance gain: for interpreting the behavior of neural architectures [5]–[9], even if it
+* interpretation, Besides offering a performance gain [5]–[9]
   * cannot be considered a reliable means of explanation [10], [11]
 * visualization tools have been devised [12], [13].
 Fig. 1
 * increasingly common ingredient of neural architectures for NLP [14], [15]
   * Table I presents a nonexhaustive list of neural architectures where the introduction of an attention mechanism has brought about a significant gain
 * adopted in many other fields besides NLP and
   * computer vision [16]–[18], speech recognition [18]–[21],
     recommendation [22], [23], time-series analysis [24], [25], games [26], and
     mathematical problems [27], [28]
-* In NLP, exploration by a number of seminal papers [2], [59], a fast-paced
+* In NLP, exploration by a number of seminal papers [2], [59]
   * new attention models and attentive architectures ensued, resulting in a highly diversified architectural landscape
-  * different authors [developing] almost identical attention models
+  * different authors developing almost identical attention models
     * e.g. inner attention [68] and word attention [41] are arguably the same
   * the same terms have been introduced by different authors to define different concepts, thus further adding to the ambiguity in the literature